 You can report if you are a victim, a witness or if you are reporting on behalf of someone else.

 There are a number of ways to report Hate Incidents and Crimes:

 To Dorset Police:

 - Dial 101 for non emergency matters

-If your are deaf or have a speech
+If you are deaf or have a speech impairment:

 Easy Read Materials

 Hate Crime2 App

 Working together to help victims of hate crime, Dorset Police, Borough of Poole and Bournemouth Borough Council have launched a pioneering App for iPhone and Android smartphones, produced to help victims of hate crime.
 The App helps the most vulnerable members of society understand how to deal with the traumatic effect of such crimes, why it happens, how to report it and where to seek help and support.

 Hate crime is widely under reported and we know this through our work with communities and supporting agencies.
 The App allows individuals to report in the moment and in the privacy of their own safe environment.